Nicola McCabe

 Wood and fire starting materials – use dry kindling, pallets, or old wood cut down to size to get the fire started, underneath dry newspaper or fire fighters.
 Move from kindling to split logs to larger logs to ensure the fire burns well and lasts longer.

-So, If the elements are all in your favour then you should have no trouble getting a good fire going that will quickly heat the water in your hot tub.
+So, if the elements are all in your favour then you should have no trouble getting a good fire going that will quickly heat the water in your hot tub or sauna.

 A fantastic fire starting trick